 - STEP 4 - Complete Your File if Additional Documentation is Required

 - While processing your FAFSA, additional application requirements may be requested to complete your file in a process called verification.
 You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online via our new ProVerifier+ verification tool located in AccessUH or your myUH self-service account To Do List.

 - In order to be eligible for federal funding, you MUST be a fully admitted degree-seeking student.
 Check your status online at myUH self-service account.

-- We will notify you via email when you have been awarded financial aid.
-Accept or decline your financial aid award(s) at myUH self-service account.
+- We will notify you via email when you have been offered financial aid.
+Accept or decline your financial aid offer(s) at myUH self-service account.